CeRDI defines eResearch as a set of activities that harness the power of advanced information and communication technologies (ICTs) for research.

 Characterised by collaboration and facilitated by fast, high-capacity networks, the range of eResearch activities is diverse and multi-disciplinary.
 Key themes and drivers of eResearch include:

 - research collaboration;

 - customised discipline specific technologies to support research practices.

-eResearch methodologies and capabilities can be applied in all research disciplines.
-As an enabler of innovations and new discoveries, eResearch has the potential to boost research effectiveness across all disciplines through increased interactivity between researchers and enhanced access to research outputs.
+eResearch methodologies and capabilities have applications across all research disciplines.
+As an enabler of innovations and new discoveries, eResearch has the potential to boost research effectiveness through increased interaction between researchers, increased access to data and enhanced access to research outputs.

 CeRDI’s specific expertise in eResearch is characterised by its innovations in knowledge management, spatial mapping, data interoperability and participatory geographic information systems.
 These have underpinned CeRDI’s growth since 2012.
 For example, for the Visualising Victoria’s Groundwater (VVG) project CeRDI developed spatial data infrastructure that federates groundwater data from disparate database sources into a single web portal.

 CeRDI uniquely further defines eResearch as being comprised of three complementary directions:

 - data discovery research;

 Data discovery research consists of two elements: the identification and analysis of research ready datasets (often historically hidden but once made accessible allow discipline-specific and cross-discipline research); and new discovery through crowd-sourcing and citizen science.